 “In order to fail, you will have to lose 50 marks.
 Do you realize how hard it is to make mistakes worth 50 marks?” – Ujjaal Shiwakoti Sir, Faculty for PM paper at Seed Financial Academy

 Like every other exam, the ACCA exam is time-bound, and you will be tested on unseen questions from a fixed syllabus.
-So I think it is safe to say that passing ACCA exams is just as easy as any other exam you’ve given so far, entirely depending upon your level of preparation and understanding.
-Maybe, it depends even on the exam questions, but REMEMBER: ACCA WANTS ITS STUDENTS TO PASS, and has done everything possible on its end to ensure that the students do pass.
+So I think it is safe to say that passing ACCA exams are just as easy as any other exam you’ve given so far, entirely depending upon your level of preparation and understanding.
+Maybe, it depends even on the exam questions but remembers: ACCA WANTS ITS STUDENTS TO PASS, and has done everything possible on its end to ensure that the students do pass.

 ACCA, being UK-based, certainly has a difference in teaching-learning-examining approach than what we have been familiar with up to our +2 level in Nepal.
 (Those from A-levels know a taste of it already.)

 The Foundation and Skills level exams are computer based, and the Professional level is in the process of being upgraded to CBE too, so one has to know their way around using computers and especially spreadsheets.